 - Tile USA Efflorescence FAQ — This FAQ makes a clearer distinction between efflorescence (which seems to come from the substrate) and latex leaching (which is an interaction between the grout and water.)

-- Mapei Fact sheet — Lots of good tips here on mixing and applying grout to avoid latex leaching.
+- Mapei Fact sheet [link now gone, it seems] — Lots of good tips here on mixing and applying grout to avoid latex leaching.

 Solutions?
 (1) The Tile USA fact sheet suggests some acids might fix latex leaching; sounds iffy to me, and what would happen to your tile?
 (2) Use a professional so when it goes wrong you can make him or her do it over.
 (3) Shop til you find a time capsule, so you don’t have to renovate anything.
 (4) Another possibility: Use a sand-based grout — presuming there are no polymers — ???? — I don’t know.
 That’s another story.
 (5) Lay down a rug, and move on. <– A wise solution.